 Schools out!
 This means vacations, overnight camps, day camps and lots of activities for your little ones.
 As a parent or caregiver, you want your kids to have a fun and rewarding vacation – but how do you ensure they are in a safe environment?

-Summer activities can be an amazing experience for children, and serve as some relief for working parents.
+Summer camp can be an amazing experience for children, and serve as some relief for working parents.
 However they can also be held in places where individuals who might want to do harm.
-So it is important ask a number of questions and ensure policies are in place..
+So it is important ask a number of questions and ensure policies are in place.

-If you are booking or have booked a camp, make sure you ask these five questions….
+If you are booking or have booked a summer camp, make sure you ask these five safety questions….

 - Beyond background checks, what is the screening process for councillors?

 - What kind of awareness and prevention training do you offer staff and volunteers?